-Canvas is an archetypal artists’ support (artists’ canvas and paper are referred to as supports), and offers a wealth of advantages over paper – not least that it's much more durable, and can ensure your work lasts through the years – so it's worth taking the time to get to grips with this approach.
+Canvas is an archetypal artists’ support (the technical term for what you paint on).
+It offers a wealth of advantages over paper – not least that it's much more durable, ensuring your work lasts through the years – so it's worth taking the time to get to grips with this approach.

 Which canvas should I buy?

 The wedges are designed to be hammered into the holes on internal corners of your canvases to create tension on the canvas surface.
 This is vital to ensure a taut surface so you can control your brushstrokes.
 You might want to invest in a good rubber mallet for knocking in your wedges without damaging the stretcher bars!

-Alternatives to canvas
+Alternatives to canvas for painting

-Canvas boards are great for studies, they’re thin, lightweight to transport and smaller sizes don’t tend to warp.
+Canvas boards are great for studies, they’re thin, lightweight and smaller sizes don’t tend to warp.
 As the name suggests, they’re made by glueing primed canvas to a board, usually a cardboard.
 Because they’re made using canvas they tend to have a tooth to the surface which is great for showing off brushstrokes.
-If you're handy at DIY, a homemade version could save you money overall – take a look at our guide to how to make your own canvas boards.
+If you're handy at DIY, a homemade version could save you money – take a look at our guide to how to make your own canvas boards.

 Primers: Porous or non-porous?

 Whatever material you choose to use for your support, you’ll need to prime it.
-Primed canvases can be put into two main camps, porous and non-porous.
-An acrylic gesso primer will make your canvas porous, while an oil primer will make your canvas non-porous.
+Primed canvases can be porous or non-porous.
+An acrylic gesso primer will make your canvas porous, while an oil primer will make it non-porous.

-The basic principle is that a porous primed support will enable the paint to dry quicker as the water content of the paint is drawn into the support itself.
+The basic principle is that a porous primed support will enable the paint to dry more quickly as the water content of the paint is drawn into the support itself.
 A non-porous support will allow the paint to dry naturally through evaporation only.
 The main advantages of the latter are that the paint will stay wetter and workable for longer and the oil paint will keep more of its lustre.
 On porous primers, the paint can look dead and chalky because it has dried too quickly.

-A non-porous primer like Michael Harding Oil Primer will also give you more control of your brushstrokes, as the paint will glide over the surface, and stay wetter for longer.
+A non-porous primer like Michael Harding Oil Primer (see Amazon) will also give you more control of your brushstrokes, as the paint will glide over the surface, and stay wetter for longer.
 A non-porous primer will tend to drag the paint from the brush.

 How to prime a canvas